 Alcohol is toxic to dogs and alcohol poisoning can have very serious consequences.
 You should never intentionally give your dog alcohol.
 If you’ve ever wondered if giving your dog alcohol will calm them down, or if it will be amusing, then the answer is a definite no!
 Not only this, but alcohol is poisonous to dogs and you risk harming them.
 So, you ask, what if my dog accidentally drank wine?

 If your dog accidentally ingests any form of alcohol, here’s what to expect and most importantly, what to do.

 Dog Alcohol Poisoning Symptoms

-Symptoms will vary depending on how much alcohol is consumed, the weight of your dog, their age and their overall health.
-Young puppies, small breeds and animals with underlying health conditions are at greatest risk.
+Symptoms will vary depending on how much alcohol is consumed, the weight of your dog, their age, and their overall health.
+Young puppies, small breeds, and animals with underlying health conditions are at the greatest risk.

 What to Do if Your Dog Drinks Alcohol